emdash/ampii/MANUAL.md

 Your first task after installation will be to take some inventory.
 This is, admittedly, a bit painful.
 But well worth doing.

 You don't have to do it all at once, but the more complete your inventory is, the better AMPiI will be at tracking everything else that matters to you.

 The key thing to understand is that AMPiI tracks individual *containers* of food.
-If you have 10 cans of the same lot of baked beans, then that corresponds to 10 inventory items.
-Each container has a globally unique ID, regardless of the food it contains.
+If you have 10 cans of the same lot of baked beans, then that corresponds to 10 containers in your inventory, each with its own ID.

 ## Adding Inventory Items

-In the beginning, you'll do this for everything you already have in your pantry.
-You can do it all at once, or gradually.
-It's up to you.

-- identify the food:
+Identify the food:

 - by searching the food database, or
 - by scanning a product UPC, or
 - by creating a new food item.

-- update nutritional facts:
+Update nutritional facts:
 - make sure the values reflect what's on the package, even if it's one that you've seen before.
   - you can tweak nutrition facts for different *lots* of the product.

-- assign a container id:
+Assign a container id:

 - by entering manually, or
 - by scanning a unique barcode, or
 - by generating a new container id.
   - be sure to record this on the container.

-- weigh the container:
+Weigh the container:

 - by entering the total weight of a *sealed* container, or
 - by updating the total weight of a reusable container.

-- enter the net weight or volume:
+Enter the net weight or volume:

 - using the last recorded value (the default), or
 - by entering the digits manually.

-- enter the expiration, use-by, or best-by date:
+Enter the expiration, use-by, or best-by date:

 - directly, or
 - calcuated from shelf-life and the a given date (defaulting to the current date).

-- assign a photo.
+assign a photo:

 - by searching the database, or
 - by taking a new photo, or
 - by choosing a specific photo file or URL.

 ## Consumption

 As you eat and prepare food, AMPiI will track the consumption.

-You can also manually edit the status of any container in your inventory, should the need arise.
+You can also manually edit any container in your inventory, should the need arise.

 ## Retiring Container IDs